qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   0.5145 for matched-random-one encoding.
 From update 800 to 1,000, endpoint probability changed by 0.0010 and reward by 0.00011, indicating practical convergence.
 The neural exact-state policy is therefore the next gate.
+- 2026-08-31: implemented vectorized exact-reward optimization for the shared neural actor using only accumulated 80-dimensional situation states.
+A 16-mapping pilot showed partial held-out selectivity (endpoint 0.236 versus nonendpoint 0.029) but overfit its small bank.
+The declared development run therefore increases the bank to 256 mappings, evaluates 128 disjoint mappings, and supplies the full 102,400 sampled-example exposures with held-out checks every 10 epochs.